chicio/chicio.github.io/_posts/2018-03-02-code-review-whats-it-is-and-why-it-is-important.md

 discovered a series of improvement and refactoring opportunities in my code:

 * the `Minesweeper` class doesn't need to receive the fields input at construction time but directly in the `play()` method.
-In this way the `Minesweeper` class becomes a stateless object, and the same istance could be used to resolve/unmask multiple fields input.
+In this way the `Minesweeper` class becomes a stateless object, and the same instance could be used to resolve/unmask multiple fields input.

 {% include blog-lazy-image.html description="stateless object" width="1500" height="901" src="/assets/images/posts/02-minesweeper-fields-as-parameter.jpg" %}

-* The objects that are the building block of a [chain of responsability](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern "chain of responsability") named `FieldRowParser` could become lighter and some of their responsibility could be assigned to some new collaborators.
+* The objects that are the building block of a [chain of responsibility](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern "chain of responsability") named `FieldRowParser` could become lighter and some of their responsibility could be assigned to some new collaborators.
 Also the object that contains the parsing status could become more lighter.

 {% include blog-lazy-image.html description="lightweight chain" width="1500" height="901" src="/assets/images/posts/05-lightweight-chain.jpg" %}
 {% include blog-lazy-image.html description="parsing status" width="1500" height="901" src="/assets/images/posts/07-parsing-status-become-parsing-content-lightweight.jpg" %}